raceintospace/raceintospace/doc/manual/manual.md

 Anyone who is not assigned to a crew (for instance, Slayton in the example above, who has flown a mission) will return to the Astronaut Complex / Cosmonaut Center when you leave this screen.

 Your spacepeople prefer being assigned to a crew (so long as it's a compatible one) to languishing back at the Center/Complex.
 Space successes, especially firsts, improve the morale of all your people.
 Failures and deaths are damaging to morale.
-Your people also enjoy being assigned to the primary crew of a mission, even if it's canceled before it flies.
+Your people also enjoy being assigned to the primary crew of a mission, even if it's later canceled.

 <table>
   <tr>